natalieagus/50005/docs/OS/12-directories.md

 - An inode is a data structure containing <span style="color:#f77729;"><b>attributes</b></span> about all files in the system.
 - These are the <span style="color:#f77729;"><b>references</b></span> to the actual file content: anonymous chunks of data, each given an inode number.
-- A file in its entirety is _not_ an inode, a file has an associated inode with it. inode contains only the file attributes (metadata).
+- A file in its entirety is _not_ an inode, a file has an associated inode with it.
+Inode contains only the file attributes (metadata).

 It is pretty difficult for users to find their files based on inode numbers.
 Therefore, we have <span style="color:#f77729;"><b>directories</b></span> which allows us to traverse the file system using named paths.